brandongregory/dndhelp/src/dnd-in-pop-culture/final-fantasy/ff6-terra.md

 ---
 layout: article.njk
-meta_title: "Terra from Final Fantasy VI in DnD"
+meta_title: "How to Build Terra from Final Fantasy VI in DnD"
 meta_description: "Half-esper and powerful magic-user Terra from Final Fantasy VI is an interesting character and a challenge to build in DnD, but these tips will get you there!"
 author: "Brandon Gregory"
 section_name: final-fantasy